The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don't have a clear plan.

 Writer’s block is what happens when you hit a wall and struggle to move forward.

 Here is what you can do when you find yourself being pulled down that dark hole.
-You can recognize when your thoughts are running you down.
-You can shut down your internal negativity when you catch it lashing out at you.

 Talk back to the voices trying to overpower your mind.
 Your internal critic is empowered when you believe what you are listening to is true.